Bob Pritikin

-Robert C. Pritikin (May 6, 1929–February 13, 2022), commonly known as Bob Pritikin, was an American advertising executive, creative director, author, art collector, and bon vivant active on the San Francisco social scene.
+Robert C. Pritikin (May 6, 1929 – February 13, 2022) was an American advertising executive, creative director, author, art collector, and bon vivant active on the San Francisco social scene.

 Early life and career

-Pritikin was born on May 6, 1929 in Chicago, Illinois to parents Esther Theodosia (née Burr Sherrard), and jazz musician, Arnold "Arnie" Pritikin of Russian Jewish heritage.
+Pritikin was born on May 6, 1929, in Chicago, Illinois, to parents Esther Theodosia (née Burr Sherrard), and jazz musician, Arnold "Arnie" Pritikin of Russian Jewish heritage.
 As he says, he was, "raised in Chicago and lowered in Los Angeles".

 As an ad agency copywriter in New York, where he became an executive at Young & Rubicam, then formed his own ad agency, Pritikin & Gibbons.
 In 1958, he was hired to work on the Maverick television series, and he moved to San Francisco.

 In the early 1960s, Pritikin was the Creative Director of Fletcher, Richards, Calkins & Holden (FRC&H) advertising agency in San Francisco, responsible among other things for landmark Folgers Coffee television commercials for which he was the voice in the ads for many years.
 In 1964, FRC&H was bought by Campbell-Ewald Advertising, the Detroit advertising agency for Chevrolet.
 Pritikin remained the creative director of the agency.